 It’s simple in theory.
 But in practice, EU VAT has a bit more complexity.
 Each EU member has their own rate, so you must know the accurate local VAT rate for each of the 28 countries.
 Plus, you don’t need to add VAT to every sale.
 We’ll go into more detail about the differences between B2C and B2B sales in the section titled, “How to collect VAT in Romania.”

 To learn more, check out the Ultimate Guide to EU VAT digital taxes.

 Registering for EU VAT

 The first rule of selling to customers in Romania, or anywhere in the EU for that matter, is that you must be registered with an EU VAT number.
 The good news is that VAT registration is pretty simple!

 This VAT number registers you in the EU tax system as a legal business.
 The number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.

 If you’re a European business, we assume you’ve already registered for VAT in your home country.
-The next step is to register with the Mini One-Stop Shop (MOSS), so that you can easily sell your digital products in any other EU member state - including Romania!
+The next step is to register with the One-Stop Shop (OSS), so that you can easily sell your digital products in any other EU member state - including Romania!

-If you’re a non-EU business, you can register with MOSS in Romania or any other EU member.
+If you’re a non-EU business, you can register with OSS in Romania or any other EU member.

-How to register for VAT MOSS in Romania
+How to register for VAT OSS in Romania

 If you’re determined to make Romania your member state of identification, then you can sign up at the Romanian Tax Agency.